tiadal/pro-students.de/README.md

 ## WEBSITE REQUIREMENTS

 ### TECH STACK AND GENERAL REMARKS
+The content of website will be static therefore no database is needed and we don't need any login functionalit.
 The allowed tech stack for this project must contain only the following technlogies:
 - HTML5
 - CSS3
 - Plain Javascript